-2.2.1.5 Collector Lines
+2.2.1.6 Collector Lines

-Underground collector lines on private lands and municipal right-of-ways will be left in place.
-It is anticipated that the underground collector lines will have no adverse effects on the soil, environment or cultivation practices since the remaining collector lines will be inert, contain no materials known to be harmful to the environment and will be well below depths required for cultivation.
-This will avoid disturbing large areas of agricultural land, in comparison to the areas that would be disturbed and the potential environmental effects that would result from removing the collector lines.
+Following current industry practices, underground collector lines on private lands and municipal right-of-ways will be left in place.
+It is anticipated that the underground cables will have no adverse effects on the soil, environment or cultivation practices since the remaining cables will be inert, contain no materials known to be harmful to the environment and will be well below depths required for cultivation.
+This will avoid disturbing large areas of agricultural land, in comparison to the areas that would be disturbed and the associated potential environmental effects from removing the cables.

-At the connection points, where the underground collector lines come to the surface, the collector lines will be cut and excavated to a minimum depth of 1.2 m below grade.
+At the connection points where the underground collector lines come to the surface, the collector lines will be cut and excavated to a depth of approximately 1 m below grade.
 Any removal of underground collector lines will be carried out in accordance with landowner agreements.
-Any collector lines located at directionally drilled watercourse crossings will remain in place; however, the connection point will be severed at a point located outside of the SCRCA and LTVCA Regulated Area, where possible.
+Any collector lines located at directionally drilled watercourse crossings will remain in place; however, the connection point will be severed at a point located outside of the ERCA's Regulated Area, where possible.

-Where applicable, overhead collector lines that are not shared with another utility company will be removed.
+Where applicable, overhead collector lines that are not shared with a utility company will be removed.
 Holes remaining following the removal of any poles will be filled with clean fill and disturbed areas will be restored, as required.
 In areas where overhead collector lines are mounted on shared-use poles, only the collector lines associated with the Project will be removed, as appropriate.
-Overhead collector lines will be removed from the PSA and recycled, re-used or disposed of in accordance with regulatory requirements at the time of decommissioning.
+Overhead collector lines will be removed from the Project area and recycled, re-used or disposed of in accordance with regulatory requirements at the time of decommissioning.

-2.2.1.6 Collector Substation
+2.2.1.7 Collector Substation